erickzzh/Voting-blockchain-fabric/README.md

 ### Install Chaincode

 Now that we have everything set-up we can need to install chaincode at each node and active them.
-By running the ``` setup_chaincode.sh``` script, we are essentially installing the smart contract at each node and tell everyone on the network that a contract has been estabilished within the network.
+By running the ``` setup_chaincode.sh``` script, we are essentially installing the smart contract at each node and tell everyone on the network that a contract has been established within the network.

 ```bash
 ./setup_chaincode.sh